Depth3DLane: Monocular 3D Lane Detection via Depth Prior Distillation: Abstract

 \section{Abstract}

 Monocular 3D lane detection is challenging due to the difficulty in capturing depth information from single-camera images.
-A common strategy involves transforming front-view (FV) images into bird’s-eye-view (BEV) space through inverse perspective mapping (IPM), facilitating lane detection using BEV features.
-However, IPM’s flat-ground assumption and loss of contextual information lead to inaccuracies in reconstructing 3D information, especially height.
-In this paper, we introduce a BEV-based framework to address these limitations and improve 3D lane detection accuracy.
-Our approach incorporates a Hierarchical Depth-Aware Head that provides multi-scale depth features, mitigating the flat-ground assumption by enhancing spatial awareness across varying depths.
-Additionally, we leverage Depth Prior Distillation to transfer semantic depth knowledge from a teacher model, capturing richer structural and contextual information for complex lane structures.
-To further refine lane continuity and ensure smooth lane reconstruction, we introduce a Conditional Random Field module that enforces spatial coherence in lane predictions.
-Extensive experiments validate that our method achieves state-of-the-art performance in terms of z-axis error and outperforms other methods in the field in overall performance.
-The code is released at: \url{https://anonymous.4open.science/r/Depth3DLane-DCDD}.
+A common strategy involves transforming front-view (FV) images into bird's-eye-view (BEV) space through inverse perspective mapping (IPM), facilitating lane detection using BEV features.
+However, IPM's flat-ground assumption and loss of contextual information lead to inaccuracies in reconstructing 3D information, especially height.
+To address these limitations in a principled manner, we introduce Depth3DLane, a framework that systematically resolves ambiguity through a three-stage pipeline.
+First, our framework deconstructs the ambiguous BEV representation using a Depth Structure Deconstruction Head, which explicitly models height variations to alleviate the flat-ground assumption.
+Next, a Contextual Prior Injection module resolves ambiguities by distilling and injecting high-level 3D structural priors from a powerful teacher model.
+Finally, a Geometric Coherence Refiner refines the output by enforcing the smoothness and continuity inherent in physical roads.
+Extensive experiments show that our method achieves an F1-score of 98.9\% on ApolloSim with a real-time speed of 88 FPS, and remains highly competitive on OpenLane, surpassing previous state-of-the-art methods in overall performance.